denysy1/lifts-tracker/README.md

 - **Asynchronous Tracking**: Track lifts independently without being tied to a rigid schedule.
 - **Autoregulation**: Automatically adjusts your training max based on AMRAP performance to ensure sustainable progression.
 - **Deload Scheduling**: Deload weeks are automatically triggered when performance metrics indicate a need for recovery.
-- **Leader and Anchor Blocks**: Implements the 5/3/1 Forever block programming for structured progression.
+- **Leader and Anchor Blocks**: Implements the 5/3/1 Forever block programming for structured progression (this is turned off by default).
+- **Adaptive increment tuning**: each cycle the app looks back at your last N AMRAP results and can shrink or grow your base increment automatically
 - **Offline Functionality**: Works offline after installation and behaves like a native app.

 ## Mobile Installation Instructions